One Apex service shared by Azure and the data-entry screen flow,

 Case_Insert_Update_Same_Record

 Canonical Case BeforeSave flow.
-The auto-quarantine override (RT +
+The auto-quarantine override lives

-Owner rewrite when patient has open quarantined or refill-request
+when the patient has an open quarantined or refill-request Case;

 Escript.Evaluator.RequirePatientMatching